movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 location, and queues signed delayed tree-reference changes.
 A later search in the same transaction reuses the dirty blocks.

+Key-based leaf insertion, replacement, and deletion now use that write search.
+Each mutation rebuilds the leaf in zeroed scratch storage, preserving packed little-endian keys and payloads while compacting all item data.
+A changed first key is propagated through the required ancestor separators.
+Full leaves return `ENOSPC` until splitting is implemented, and deletion of the sole item in a non-root leaf returns `EOPNOTSUPP` until empty-node removal is implemented.
+An empty level-zero root remains valid.

 The first root COW also saves the old root location on the transaction's dirty-root queue.
 Abort restores it before stale COW buffers and allocations are discarded; successful finalization clears transaction ownership only